ashishbeck/slide_puzzle_ai/README.md

 # NPuzzle Solver for Retro Slide Puzzle
 This project is a modified version of Michael Schrandt's [original work](https://github.com/mschrandt/NPuzzle) to allow my [game](https://github.com/ashishbeck/slide_puzzle) to run a solver.
 I have made changes so that it can run on Google Cloud Run and it takes input from the HTTP request.
 It returns a list of string which dictate how my game will perform the required steps.

+In order to use this, upload the entire contents onto a new Cloud Run instance and deploy it as per the official [documentation](https://codelabs.developers.google.com/codelabs/cloud-run-hello-python3).

 ## Original README below

 # NPuzzle